Cart

 • Verify thermal processes

-6. Food Safety
+6. Food Safety and Cooking

-• Check pan, grill and oil temperature
+• Check pan, grill and hotplate surface temperature

-• Verify safe holding temperatures
+• Verify holding or surface temperatures where suitable

 Tips for Accurate Infrared Temperature Readings

-• Use the correct D:S distance
+✓ Use the correct D:S distance.

-• Avoid reflective metal surfaces
+✓ Avoid shiny reflective metal surfaces where possible.

-• Take multiple measurements
+✓ Take multiple measurements.

-• Adjust emissivity for complex materials
+✓ Adjust emissivity for complex materials if supported.

 Common Mistakes to Avoid